florianyger/everping/README.md

 I wrote a function to find missing securities in a device, i put some unit tests on this function.

 Then i displayed icons as asked.

+## Sixth step - Add pagination (20 min)

+On back end, i made a small pagination feature, based on slicing results.

+I display it quickly with Ant Design